mozmeao/infra/mdn/README.md

 ```

 - instead of opening a separate container as in the example output above, we're going to exec a bash shell in the mysql container directly
- - TODO: use a namespace other than default

 ```sh
 kubectl exec -i -t $(kubectl get pods | grep mysql | awk '{print $1}') bash